dxdez/ood-dxdez/content/resources/golang.md

 ------

+[Different approaches to HTTP routing in Go](https://benhoyt.com/writings/go-routing/ "Different approaches to HTTP routing in Go") - A series of different HTTP routing ideas using the standard libraries + tooling in GO.

 [Go + Docker Example](https://www.docker.com/blog/developing-go-apps-docker/ "Go + Docker Example") - A tutorial on adding docker to a GO application

 [Go + HTMX Example](https://www.youtube.com/watch?v=F9H6vYelYyU "Go + HTMX Example") - A sample project for building an application using HTMX and GO